-- The Child and Educational Psychology Practice (CEPP).
-Clinical and Educational Psychologists carry out assessments (including Cognitive, Dynamic, Developmental, Play based, Social Communication, ADOS and Mental Health) as well as offering advice with regards to targeted interventions. - Educational Psychology Specialist Support (EPSS).
-The EPSS team is a multi-disciplinary team, with Educational, Clinical and Occupational Psychologists, Specialist Learning Support Teachers, and the Critical Incident Lead Officer, who has a background in social work and education - Norfolk County Council Inclusion and SEND team.
+- Educational Psychology Specialist Support (EPSS).
+The EPSS team is a multidisciplinary team, with Educational, Clinical and Occupational Psychologists, Specialist Learning Support Teachers, and the Critical Incident Lead Officer, who has a background in social work and education - Norfolk County Council Inclusion and SEND team.
 The team supports schools to meet the needs of their learners with SEND.
-They work with other departments in the council and health, to help schools fulfil their duties set out in the Equality Act 2010, the Children and Families Act 2014 and the SEND Code of Practice 2015 - Dyslexia Outreach Service.
+They work with other departments in the council and health, to help schools fulfil their duties set out in the Equality Act 2010, the Children and Families Act 2014 and the SEND Code of Practice 2015

+- Dyslexia Outreach Service.
 This subscription service offers practical support and training to schools with regard to their provision for dyslexic learners.
-They also carry out diagnostic assessments for an additional cost - School 2 School support.
-This is a service offered by the consortium of Norfolk Complex Needs Schools, formally known as Trust Norfolk-SEN. School 2 School Support offers support to school staff and learners to develop a climate of opportunity and success for all - Help for Psychology.
-The core function of the organisation is to offer assessment, diagnosis and support to children, adults and their families with Autism and co-morbid conditions, such as ADHD. - Psychology4Education offers independent assessments diagnosing the educational aspects of Neuro-diversity (specific learning difficulties) - Emotionally-based school avoidance team (strategies to support SEMH needs) - SENSi Paediatric Occupational Therapists and Advanced Practitioners in Sensory Integration (SI) and Sensory Attachment Intervention (SAI) providing treatment for a wide range of Sensory Processing Disorders (SPD) and difficulties relating to SI, SAI and SPD - Virtual School SEND.
+They also carry out diagnostic assessments for an additional cost - Help for Psychology.
+The core function of the organisation is to offer assessment, diagnosis and support to children, adults and their families with Autism and co-morbid conditions, such as ADHD - Psychology4Education offers independent assessments diagnosing the educational aspects of Neuro-diversity (specific learning difficulties) - Emotionally-based school avoidance team (strategies to support SEMH needs) - SENSi Paediatric Occupational Therapists and Advanced Practitioners in Sensory Integration (SI) and Sensory Attachment Intervention (SAI) providing treatment for a wide range of Sensory Processing Disorders (SPD) and difficulties relating to SI, SAI and SPD - Virtual School SEND.
 The NCC service for educators providing training, advice and support - Neurodevelopmental Service.
 Norfolk Community Health and Care NHS Trust - The Essential SENCo Network Willow Tree Learning.
 A professional forum for SENCos and SEN Practitioners led by Judith Carter, Educational Psychologist - SEN Forum (Local Authority).
 This SEND Forum for SEND professionals is led by the Virtual School for SEND - Norfolk County Council EHCP Support Team - Norfolk and Waveney Speech and Language Therapy Team.
-The team help schools to support children with speech, language and communication needs - Child and Adolescent Mental Health Service (CAMHS) - The Partner and Community Focus Service (PCF) works across Norfolk in partnership with education and health providers, district councils and voluntary sector groups, to develop and strengthen the support that exists for families locally - Education High Needs SEND Service - Community Paediatric Team - Norfolk County Council Education Quality Assurance Service - Regional SEND leads at Nasen Whole School SEND - Just One Norfolk health services.
+The team help schools to support children with speech, language and communication needs - Child and Adolescent Mental Health Service (CAMHS) - The Partner and Community Focus Service (PCF) works across Norfolk in partnership with education and health providers, district councils and voluntary sector groups, to develop and strengthen the support that exists for families locally - Education High Needs SEND Service - Community Paediatric Team - Norfolk County Council Education Quality Assurance Service - Regional SEND leads at Nasen Whole School SEND - Just One Norfolk health services - Aylsham High School SEMH team